 Nanaimo has transitioned from a commodity-based economy that traditionally relied on an abundance of natural resources in the forest and ocean towards a service-based "knowledge" economy that relies on the skills, talent and innovation of the local workforce.
-The area offers a diversified economic base of 6,146 businesses operating within the City of Nanaimo.
-Nanaimo's largest sectors by number of businesses are Construction (18.9%), Retail Trade (12.6%), Professional Scientific & Technical (12.6%), Other Services except Public Administration (10.7%) and Healthcare/Social Assistance (10.2%).
-These top five industry sectors account for 65% of all business licenses.
+The area offers a diversified economic base of 6,233 businesses operating within the City of Nanaimo.
+Nanaimo's largest sectors by number of businesses are Construction (18.8%), Professional Scientific & Technical (12.5%), Retail Trade (12.2%),Other Services except Public Administration (10.5%) and Healthcare/Social Assistance (10.4%).
+These top five industry sectors account for 64.3% of all business licenses.

-Business Licenses by Industry 2018 City of Nanaimo
+Business Licenses by Industry 2019 City of Nanaimo

 As with Canadian business composition, the majority of the businesses in Nanaimo are small to medium sized enterprises.
-Nanaimo has 3,977 businesses with employees.

-Approximately 88% (3,501) of these businesses have between 1 and 19 employees; 8% (322) of the businesses have between 20-49 employees; 4% (147) of these businesses have between 50-499 employees and 7 businesses have more than 500 employees.
-The Regional District of Nanaimo (RDN) including Nanaimo has 5,821 businesses with employees.
-Nanaimo accounts for over 68% of the businesses with employees in the region, further supporting its role as the regions economic and employment centre.
+The City of Nanaimo has 3,977 businesses with employees.
+Approximately 87% (2,997) of these businesses have between 1 and 19 employees; 9% (300) of the businesses have between 20-49 employees; 4% (145) of these businesses have between 50-499 employees and 7 businesses have more than 500 employees.
 Nanaimo's largest sectors by employment are: Healthcare and Social Assistance, Retail Trade, Construction, Accommodation & Food Services and Educational Services (2016 Census)